abhij2503/security-code-reviewer/README.md

-# Security Code Reviewer — Fine-Tuned LLM + RAG Pipeline
+# Security Code Reviewer: Fine-Tuned LLM + RAG Pipeline

 A domain-specialized AI that reviews source code for security vulnerabilities, identifies the **CWE** and **OWASP** category, and produces a corrected version,